MrSanthosh2004/Multivariate-Linear-Regression/README.md

 ## Output:
 !['output'](/multi.png)
 ## Result
-Thus the multivariate linear regression is implemented and predicted the output using python program.
+Thus the multivariate linear regression is implemented and predicted the output using python program